adyromantika/fun-with-kubernetes/README.md

 # Fun with Kubernetes

-Purpose: Single node examples and minikube doesn't reflect real multi-node Kubernetes environments.
+Purpose: Single node examples and minikube do not reflect real multi-node Kubernetes environments.
 It'd be fun and useful to have a multi-node environment to study and run test on, to emulate real world setup.

 Let's launch a local Kubernetes cluster on Ubuntu 16.04.
 Requirements: